-If your score is below 750, you will have better approval odds if you are a current Capital One customer (check out some of the best Capital One credit cards options for ideas).
+If your score is below 750, you will have better approval odds if you are a current Capital One customer (check out some of the best Capital One credit card options for ideas).
 Having a higher annual income or owning an existing credit card for several years will be helpful in meeting the Capital One Venture requirements.

 Capital One Application Rules

 Maybe you are undecided between the Chase Sapphire Preferred® Card vs Capital One Venture Rewards, two highly sought-after travel credit cards (compare the Chase Sapphire Preferred vs Capital One Venture for more details).
 Before you try for either, make sure you don’t have too many new credit cards.

-Both Capital One and Chase have their own specific churning rules (and two of the best metal credit cards).
-Even with near-perfect credit, too many new credit card accounts means automatic rejection.
+Both Capital One and Chase have their own specific churning rules.
+Even with near-perfect credit, too many new credit card accounts mean automatic rejection.
 Keep in mind that no bank publishes its exact approval formula.
 The information below is gathered from data points provided by people sharing their credit card application history.